primo-io/Cubetto-Library/README.md

 The Cubetto library requires the "AccelStepper" library to run, which is included in "libraries.zip": after unzipping the file, copy the "AccelStepper" folder inside your Arduino "libraries" folder, usually located in your sketchbook folder.

+**Remember to include the "AccelStepper" library, together with the "Cubetto" one**

 If you want to know how to install this library, check out this tutorial on the Arduino website: http://www.arduino.cc/en/Guide.Libraries